 Students do not know immediately which pieces of information are most critical, so they have to read carefully and reread to pick up details they missed the first time around.

-An activity page that faces each lesson page is either used to help solve the mystery or as a follow-up.
-The activity pages ask students to identify the best evidence for innocence and guilt for each suspect.
-However, the activity pages in the Beginning book are significantly different from those in the other two books.
+An activity page that faces each lesson page is used either to help solve the mystery or as a follow-up.
+While all of the activity pages ask students to identify the best evidence for innocence and guilt for each suspect, the activity pages in the Beginning book differ significantly from those in the other two books in ways that make them easier.
 In Beginning, the sentences in the lesson are numbered, and students are asked to fill in the number of the sentence that provides the best evidence.
 The conclusion requires students to fill in some blanks rather than compose their own sentences.
-The activity page generally identifies two of the innocent suspects, requiring students to only identify the sentence that supports those conclusions.
-Because of this, you might give younger students access to the activity page in the Beginning book before they arrive at their own conclusion, but you should require older students to figure out the guilty party before they see the activity page.
+And the activity page generally identifies two of the innocent suspects, requiring students to only identify the sentence that supports those conclusions.
+Because these activity-page features make it easier for the student to solve each mystery, you might give younger students access to the activity page in the Beginning book before they arrive at their own conclusion, but you should require older students to figure out the guilty party before they see the activity page.

 The other two books also number the sentences in the lesson, but the activity pages are mostly blank forms that require students to write out their explanations in complete sentences regarding the innocence or guilt of each suspect.
-Students have to identify the numbers of the sentences they use as evidence within each paragraph.
+Students have to identify the numbers of the sentences they use as evidence.

-Each book has twelve lessons, so a student could complete two or three books in one year using one lesson per week.
-Books are available in print or as ebooks (printable books that are only readable on Windows systems).
+Each book has twelve lessons, so a student could complete two or all three books in one year using one lesson per week.
+These books are available in print or as ebooks (in a proprietary format only for Windows systems that allows you to read and print the pages).
 Answer keys with full explanations are at the back of each book.